scholmd/scholmd/examples/plos-one/dolphin-bycatch/dolphins.md

-The associated regression coefficients from the model fit were used to quantify the influence of the covariates on the probability of common dolphin captures (Table tab:beta-contributions).
+The associated regression coefficients from the model fit were used to quantify the influence of the covariates on the probability of common dolphin captures (Table 3).
 Headline depth had a negative correlation with a mean coefficient of -0.033~m$^{-1}$, indicating that increasing the headline depth would decrease the probability of a common dolphin capture event.
 An increase in headline depth by 21 metres would halve